 Two of the biggest goals of physical therapy are 1) to alleviate your pain and 2) to improve your function.
 Your physical therapist will work with you to make sure that both of these are achieved throughout your physical therapy sessions.
 Your physical therapist will design a treatment plan specifically for you, which will include targeted stretches and exercises.
 It may also include any additional methods or modalities that your physical therapist deems fit, including ice and heat therapies, manual therapy, ultrasound, aquatic therapy, or electrical nerve stimulation.

-There are a wide range of conditions that can be treated with the help of physical therapy.
+There is a wide range of conditions that can be treated with the help of physical therapy.
 If you are living with shoulder pain, don’t let it limit your life any longer!
 Find natural, safe, and effective relief today with physical therapy treatments.
 Contact Marketplace Physical Therapy & Wellness at Beaumont, Redlands, Chino, & Riverside/Corona, CA today.